Hoffanz/FRONTEND/README.md

 - **Resume**: Option to download my resume and personal letter.
 - **Content** : Information about me and what I do and can do. -**MORE TO COME**:
+- **Update** : Nothing new has been added, other than that the portfolio has been published.
+Will do later upgrades to it.